 Here is what I did for the ground classes, just a hint to those who need to go through this, all I can say, read the books and take notes.. you will need them

 1.)
 ACGK or in other words Aircraft general knowledge.
 This subject covers what is an aircraft, whats the principles behind flying, a little aerodynamics and how to propel and control the aircraft

 2.)
 Airlaw, this is like the highway code for a car license.
 Just memorize and practice quizzes and you pass easily.

 3.)
 Metrology & Navigation.
 Before we fly we need to understand if weather permits flying.
 Metrology was straightforward and easy to understand.
-As PPL is flying by visual flight rules, we as well need to know where we are.
+As PPL we are flying by visual flight rules, and we need to know where we are.
 Hence, Navigation is a quite essential subject to know.
 Not too difficult and if you know how to understand and compute speed/distance/time relations you are advanced already.

 4.)
 HPL, Human Performance Limitations.
 That was a subject I feared as it seemed very medical.
 Not becoming a doctor.
 Turned out not too hard by practicing quizzes and memorising key terms.

 5.)
 FPPL, Flight Performance and Planning.
 The toughest subject.
 Needs hard work around understanding the limitations of the aircraft in air and ground through all phases of the flight.
 As in the word “planning”, this is all about what you need to think about ahead of any flight for making sure your flight is safe and sound.